Tour Santa Cruz County

 6 Santa Cruz County Road Trips

-Explore the villages of Tubac, Tumacácori, Patagonia, Sonoita, Elgin and Nogales, including southeastern Arizona wine country.
+Explore the villages of Tubac, Tumacácori, Patagonia, Sonoita, Elgin and Nogales, including southeastern Arizona wine country, just a scenic drive south of metro Tucson.

 The first European settlement in Arizona and the first Spanish fort in the Santa Cruz Valley, Tubac has evolved into a creative enclave of artist studios, galleries and festivals.
 The village is a good place to find authentic Mexican-made folk art and other merchandise.
 The town’s history is preserved at Tubac Presidio State Historic Park where visitors can walk among ancient ruins, see an underground archaeology display and tour an 1885 schoolhouse.
 Adjacent to the park is the trailhead of the 4.5-mile section of the Juan Bautista de Anza National Historic Trail that parallels and crosses the Santa Cruz River (now, mostly a dry riverbed) from Tumacacori to Tubac—an easy hike in a top spot for bird watching and picnicking.
 Local dining options include Elvira’s Restaurant, serving Mexico City-style food since 1927, and the Stables Ranch Grille at Tubac Golf Resort & Spa, featuring leather saddles for seats in the bar.
 Soto’s PK Outpost was renowned in Nogales, AZ before moving to Tubac where it still serves home-style Sonoran Mexican food and classic margaritas with live music by mariachi bands.